Reckless Endangerment Maryland

 - Throwing rocks or other objects at moving vehicles

-Where a severe physical injury happens as an outcome of the negligent conduct, the effects can be even more extreme for the offender.
-They may result in second degree assault in Maryland.
-In situations were the conduct triggered death, you could be charged with involuntary manslaughter or, in some circumstances, second degree murder.
-If you have been charged with second degree assault in Maryland because you were driving with someone while you were under the influence, you may want to consult a DUI lawyer.
-If your reckless endangerment charge involves a firearm, a gun lawyer could tailor a defense strategy for your case’s specific details.
+Where a severe physical injury happens as an outcome of negligent conduct, the effects can be even more extreme for the offender.
+They may result in second-degree assault in Maryland.
+In situations where the conduct triggered death, you could be charged with involuntary manslaughter or, in some circumstances, second-degree murder.
+If you have been charged with second-degree assault in Maryland because you were driving with someone while you were under the influence, you may want to consult a DUI lawyer.
+If your reckless endangerment charge involves a firearm, a gun lawyer with profound knowledge of gun laws in Maryland could tailor a defense strategy for your case’s specific details.

 Maryland Reckless Endangerment Laws

 Acting in self-defense or the defense of another against a violent crime is an exception to the crime of reckless endangerment.
 In other words, the law takes a different view of someone’s behavior if they act in defense of themselves or another when faced with being a victim of a crime of violence.
 This also applies to attempts of violent crime where the actual offense is not completed.

 The Maryland Criminal Code provides a number of other exceptions to reckless endangerment.
 The statute does not apply to the manufacturing of a product or commodity, which means businesses cannot be charged with reckless endangerment in Maryland if their product ultimately hurts the consumer.